-Ted Orland & Alan Ross will be together again to co-lead this exciting Carmel/Big Sur workshop.
+Ted Orland and Alan Ross will be in Carmel again leading an exciting Carmel/Big Sur workshop.
 The workshop will be focusing on “Expressive Photography.”
-An expressive photograph is the ultimate blend of vision, passion and craft, and the secret to creating one is not in the tools or technology you use, but in knowing how to see, interpret and express.
+An expressive photograph is the ultimate blend of vision, passion, and craft, and the secret to creating one is not in the tools or technology you use, but in knowing how to see, interpret and express.

 In this hands-on inspiring workshop—open to photographers at all levels—the emphasis will be on mastering those photographic concepts and the techniques essential to the creation of a more expressive image that represents your vision.

-Under the guidance of long-time Ansel Adams assistants and master photographers Ted Orland & Alan Ross, you will learn how to isolate and evaluate the elements of a scene, translate the literal into the expressive, and use optics and exposure to best effect.
+Under the guidance of long-time Ansel Adams assistants and master photographers Alan Ross & Ted Orland, you will learn how to isolate and evaluate the elements of a scene, translate the literal into the expressive, and use optics and exposure to best effect.

 What You’ll Learn

 Important topics covered during the intensive three days will include:

 - Visualization—what it is and why it’s important